Warriors move on with a sweep of the Trail Blazers - News 12 Now

-PORTLAND, Ore.
-(AP) — Stephen Curry had 37 points before sitting out the final quarter and the Golden State Warriors welcomed back teammate Kevin Durant with a 128-103 victory over the Portland Trail Blazers on Monday night to sweep their first-round playoff series.

-The Warriors advanced to the conference semifinals, where they’ll face the winner of the series between the Utah Jazz and the Los Angeles Clippers, which is tied at 2.
+Stephen Curry scored 37 points and Golden State beat the Blazers 128-103 on Monday night to advance to the conference semifinals.
+The Warriors will face the winner of the series between the Utah Jazz and the Los Angeles Clippers, which is tied at 2.

-Golden State played for the second straight game without coach Steve Kerr, who has been experiencing a flare-up of symptoms stemming from back surgery a couple of years ago.
+Golden State was energized despite playing for the second straight game without coach Steve Kerr, who has been experiencing a flare-up of symptoms stemming from back surgery a couple of years ago.
 Assistant Mike Brown has served as head coach in Kerr’s absence.

 Golden State pushed the margin to 33 points in the second half.
 Curry swished a 31-foot 3-pointer that made it 104-77 late in the third quarter and the Blazers couldn’t catch up.

-Durant finished with 10 points in 21 minutes.
+Durant finished with 10 points in just under 21 minutes.
 All of Golden State’s starters were in double figures.

+“That was unbelievable.
+Our guys were locked in on both ends of the floor.
+I wish I could say this one thing or that one thing was really good but everything we tried to do, we tried to do it on a high level,” Brown said.
+“It was fun to watch.
+Fun to be a part of.”

 Damian Lillard scored 34 points for the Blazers, who were making their fourth straight appearance in the playoffs.
 The crowd at the Moda Center gave Lillard a standing ovation when he came out with 6:12 to play.